Islam Destroys Muslims

 Making a point to always say that not all Muslims are violent or deceptive or ignorant, etc., whenever criticising violent or deceptive or ignorant Muslims, is to apologise for criticising Muslims.
-In no other criticism would anyone think it necessary to pander to anyone who chooses to feel themselves included in criticism that quite obviously does not apply to them.
+In no other criticism would it be thought necessary to pander to anyone who chooses to feel themselves included in criticism that quite obviously does not apply to them.
 Muslims claim this special consideration for themselves.
 To acquiesce in their claim is already to place one's thoughts and actions under Muslim control.
 Anjuli Pandavar is one of those people able to recognise totalitarianism when it stares them in the face.
-She will not submit, not now, not ever.
-Criticism of Muslims as people is the main purpose of Islam versus Muslims & The Apostate, while sweeping up many themes along the way, such as the role of Muslim scholars in keeping Muslims ignorant of Islam.
+She does not submit, not now, not ever.
+Criticism of Muslims as people is the main purpose of Islam versus Muslims.
+Pandavar sweeps up many themes along the way, such as the role of Muslim scholars in keeping Muslims ignorant of Islam.
 But her criticism is not unsympathetic, indeed, it is deeply empathetic, flowing from an intimate understanding.
 Early in the book we read:

 A contemporary Muslim is an anguished being preoccupied with unshakeable mediaeval concerns.
 Never before in history has Islam faced a danger such as it faces today.
 For the first time, Muslims en masse are reclaiming their humanity and rejoining the flow of history.
 Islam has always relied on Muslims being unequivocally Muslim in clear contradistinction to the kufaar, the unbelievers, treating kufr values and mores with utter disgust and contempt.
 But history has played a trick on Islam, and increasing numbers of Muslims are finding that the values and mores of the infidels both acknowledge their humanity, and naturally grow within their own hearts, gradually forcing out the Qur’an so unnaturally lodged there during their early childhood.
 This drama plays out as Islam struggles against Muslims and Muslims struggle both amongst and within themselves, leaving an ummah locked in a great struggle of each against all, an ummah in meltdown.